 Karishma Swali, Co-founder and Creative Director, Chorus

-The atelier also brings together co-founders Karishma and Avantika Swali, LVMH Prize-winning designers Tina and Nikita Sutradhar, artist and designer Joohi Mehta, embroidery specialist Renu Sahu, and the artisans of the Chanakya ateliers.
-With diverse disciplinary expertise in art, design, and craft, this assembly of practitioners explore how form, memory, and material come togetherin meaningful ways.
+The atelier also includes co-founders Karishma and Avantika Swali, LVMH Prize-winning designers Tina and Nikita Sutradhar, designer Joohi Mehta, and embroidery specialist Renu Sahu.
+Bringing together diverse forms of expertise, the collective explores how material, memory, and contemporary craft practice can exist in dialogue.